nftstorage/python-client/docs/NFTStorageAPI.md

 Store a file

-Store a file with nft.storage.  - Submit a HTTP `POST` request passing the file data in the request body. - To store multiple files in a directory, submit a `multipart/form-data` HTTP `POST` request.
-Use the `Content-Disposition` header for each part to specify a filename.
+Store a file with nft.storage.
+You can upload either a single file or multiple files in a directory  Send the POST request with one of: - a single file as a single Blob/File Object as the body - multiple files as FormData with `Content-Disposition` headers for each part to specify filenames and the request header `Content-Type: multipart/form-data`.
+You can also upload a Content Addressed Archive (CAR) file, by setting the request body as a single CAR Blob/File object and providing the request header `Content-Type: application/car` Providing a CAR file allows you to pre-compute the root CID for 1 or more files, ensures that the nft.storage will store and provide your assets with the same CID.

 ### Example

 * Bearer (JWT) Authentication (bearerAuth):

 ```python
 import time
 import nft_storage